 There is a significant historical part in the Law and prophetic books, just as there are prophecies in the first two categories of books.
-The book of Psalms occupies an essential place among all the other books.
+The book of Psalms occupies an important place among all the other books.
 Although some usually place it among the pedagogical or moral books, the book of Psalms is full of prophecies referring to Christ.

 Why is the Old Testament important?

 The Old Testament is the work of about 100-150 different writers.
 Some books result from several authors, not just one, and the Old Testament was written over several hundred years.

 The Old Testament is essential because it conveys the word of the Gospel.
 Paul writes that the good news, the Gospel, was proclaimed to Abraham, and God Himself proclaimed it to him.
 It must therefore have been the true Gospel.
 But when did God reveal the Gospel to him?
 His quotes from Genesis show us that Paul is thinking of the covenant God made with Abraham when he addressed the Genesis call to him.